HippoBaro/DDBMSP/README.md

 ### Silo

-The Silos do not require any user input to function
+The Silos do not require any user input to function.

+> The silo **must** be launched after the consul agent.
+If not, the silo will be unable to register itself to the membership table and will fail.

 #### Monitoring Silos through the administrator dashboard